moderndatacompany/dataos.info/docs/resources/operator.md

 #### **Verify Operator Creation**

-To ensure that your operator has been successfully created, you can verify it in two ways:
+To ensure that your Operator has been successfully created, you can verify it in two ways:

-Check the name of the newly created depot in the list of depots where you are named as the owner:
+Check the name of the newly created Operator in the list of Operators where you are named as the owner:

 ```shell
 dataos-ctl get -t operator